Educators Academy ESG Schools Hospitality Certification Courses About Us Login

 Better for our planet

 Toxic chemicals from cleaning products are flushed down the drain and enter our waterways.
-Using...
+Using chemical free ...

 Continue Reading...

-In 2015, leaders from 193 different countries agreed 17 global goals they felt the world needed to achieve by 2030.
+In 2015, leaders from 193 different countries agreed on 17 global goals they felt the world needed to achieve by 2030.
 Sustainable Development Goal 10 aims to reduce inequality within and among countries.

-Equality is fundamental to a stable, just, prosperous, and peaceful society
+Equality is fundamental to a stable, just, prosperous, and peaceful society.

 At the heart of the 17 Sustainable Development Goals is the hope and ambition to make certain that no one is left behind, a vision which can only be achieved by addressing the quality of life of the most vulnerable of today’s society.